miyasuta/terraform-btp-trial/README.md

 ## What does this Terraform project do?
+1. Creates a subscription to Cloud Identity Services and establishes trust with subaccounts (trial and automationPilot)
-1. Creates HANA Cloud instance and adds admin users
+1. Creates HANA Cloud instance
-2. Subscribes to SAP Build Work Zone, standard edition and adds admin users
+2. Subscribes to SAP Build Work Zone, standard edition
-3. Subscribes to Integration Suite and adds admin users
+3. Subscribes to Integration Suite
-4. Creates a subacount in Singapore region, subscribe to Automation Pilot and adds admin users
+4. Creates a subaccount in th Singapore region, subscribes to Automation Pilot

+Please note that role assignments are done via mapping with an IAS group.
+Therefore, assign your user to the mapped group as described in the "After Successful Run" section.

 ## How to use
 1. Clone this repository